 The Company maintains its headquarters in West Chester, Ohio in three leased facilities totaling approximately 55,600 square feet.
 The facilities contain the Company's administrative, regulatory, engineering and product development, manufacturing and distribution functions.
 The monthly rent for this space is approximately \$46.
 All West Chester leases will expire in August 2015.
 The Company maintains office space in San Ramon, California, which was the corporate headquarters for Estech.
 This office is approximately 3,800 square feet with monthly rent of approximately \$7, and the lease will expire in December 2019.
-Additionally, the Company maintains office space in San Ramon, Salo square feet with monthly rent of approximately \$6, and the lease will expire in September 2021.
+Additionally, the Company maintains office space in Minneapolis, Minnesota.
+This office is approximately 5,300 square feet with monthly rent of approximately \$6, and the lease will expire in September 2021.
 Internationally, the Company maintains office space in the Netherlands.
 The monthly rent for this space is approximately \$16, and the lease will expire in July 2015.